 What does GEJ mean?

 The esophagus is a tubular organ that connects the mouth to the stomach.
 The place where the esophagus meets the stomach is called the gastro-esophageal junction, or GEJ.

 What does squamous mucosa mean?

-The lining of the esophagus is known as the mucosa.
+The inner lining of the esophagus is known as the mucosa.
 It is called squamous mucosa when the top layer is made up of squamous cells.
 Squamous cells are flat cells that look similar to fish scales when viewed under the microscope.
-They are also found on the surface of the skin.
 Most of the esophagus is lined by squamous mucosa.

 What are reactive changes?

 A number of things, including chronic reflux (regurgitation) of stomach contents up into the esophagus, trauma from taking medicines, and infections can injure the squamous lining of the esophagus.
 The esophagus reacts to the injury and tries to repair itself.
 This creates changes that can be seen under the microscope that are called reactive changes.
 (Reflux of the stomach contents into the esophagus is sometimes called gastro-esophageal reflux disease or GERD.
 It can cause heartburn.)

 Do reactive changes in my esophagus put me at risk for cancer?

 No. Reactive changes do not mean that you will get cancer.
 Still, the process that is causing the reactive changes needs to be treated so that the esophagus can heal and the lining can go back to normal.